DritonUkic/Wunder_Fleet_TakeHome_User_Registration/README.md

   * Delete alertService
   * URL/[currentView]
   * Don't import all Material components
+  * Keyboard and mobile optimizations for filling in

 ## What can be done better
   * Effects instead of services